Basic Questions

 Practicing solo has very clear and definite advantages and has a very long and noble history in Britain.
 In fact, it is believed that most witches throughout history practiced in private and only occasionally in groups (or covens).
 Many of today's new seekers (those in training to become Trad Crafters) are primarily solo practitioners.

-• Continue with: Introduction to The Traditional Craft
+• Continue with: What Is Traditional Witchcraft?